Drug delivery platform

 Nanologica’s patented technology platform, enables the use of mesoporous silica for tailor-made drug delivery systems for enhanced bioavailability and controlled release.

-Nanologica’s drug delivery technology is based on micrometer sized spherical silica particles containing thousands of pores in nanometer size.
-The nanoporous particles, NPPs, have been designed to enable drug delivery to the lungs.
-The particle size of these highly porous, spherical particles is tightly controlled (1 – 5µm) to facilitate maximum lung deposition.
-NPPs are made from amorphous silica which is biosoluble, which means that the particles dissolve in simulated lung fluid.
+Nanologica’s drug delivery technology is based on micrometer-sized spherical silica particles with thousands of nanometer-sized pores.
+The nanoporous particles have been designed to enable the delivery of drugs directly to the lung and the particle size is precisely controlled (1 – 5μm) to facilitate maximum lung deposition.

-Nanologica believes that the NPPs have the potential to also protect biological molecules inside the particles, which may be able to solve the problems of degradation that exist for almost all large molecules.
-Research in the area of inhaled biologics is at an early stage but is something that the company intends to pursue.
+Nanologica believes that NAP™ has the potential to protect also biological molecules, which can solve the problems of degradation that exist for almost all large molecules.
+The research in the field of inhaled biological drugs is at an early stage but is something that the company intends to continue.

 Nanoporous particles (NPPs) for inhalation